Citation, DOI & article data

-An arteriovenous fistula (AVF) is an abnormal connection between an adjacent artery and vein.
+An arteriovenous fistula (AVF) is a fistulous connection between an adjacent artery and vein.
 Unlike an arteriovenous malformation (AVM), these are frequently acquired lesions, rather than developmental abnormalities.

 Arteriovenous fistulas have a number of etiologies.
 They can be iatrogenic in origin, particularly with percutaneous procedures, when a needle passes through both an artery and vein.
 They may also occur when an aneurysmal artery ruptures into an adjacent vein (as can happen with coronary artery aneurysms).